bgoonz/Documentation-site-react/blog/express.md

     Recommended

-    Used to “touch” a given session given a session ID ( `sid`{.language-javascript}) and session (
+    Used to "touch" a given session given a session ID ( `sid`{.language-javascript}) and session (
     `session`{.language-javascript}) object.
 The
     `callback`{.language-javascript} should be called as